The PortfolioCVaR object implements conditional value-at-risk

-These methods also provide purchases and sales needed to shift from an initial or current portfolio to each efficient portfolio.
-At the efficient frontier level, a collection of methods plot the efficient frontier and estimate either risk or return proxies for efficient portfolios on the efficient frontier.
+These functions also provide purchases and sales needed to shift from an initial or current portfolio to each efficient portfolio.
+At the efficient frontier level, a collection of functions plot the efficient frontier and estimate either risk or return proxies for efficient portfolios on the efficient frontier.
 You can use the resultant efficient portfolios or risk and return proxies in subsequent analyses.

 p = repmat(PortfolioCVaR, 3, 2); disp(p)